ppetrovtv/pine_script_docs/source/language/Execution_model.rst

     * A new symbol or resolution is loaded on a chart.
     * A value is modified in the script's *Settings/Inputs* dialog box.
-    * A value is modified in a strategy'S *Settings/Properties* dialog box.
+    * A value is modified in a strategy's *Settings/Properties* dialog box.

 A Pine script is executed on the realtime bar when: